rafelafrance/lit-mining-occurrencedb/README.md

 - It is recommended that you use a Python virtual environment for this project.
 - Optional: `virtualenv venv -p python3`
 - Optional: `source venv/bin/activate`
-- `pip install -r requirements.txt`
+- `pip3 install -r requirements.txt`

 ## Description